Taxonomy for Awesome Social Agents

 1 Environments and Tasks

-Here are acceptable tags for environments
+Here are acceptable tags for environments field:

 collaboration, competition, mixed_objectives, implicit_objectives,